anankran/kiss-mvc/README.md

 The project still ongoing, so there's many things missing.
 It was made based on the moment needs.

-Soon will be added a version using Doctrine.
+Soon will be added a version using Doctrine and with Twig.

 To install: